Updated: July 19, 2016

 This enterprise-wide setting can be adjusted by the Message Queuing administrator.
 By default, this setting equals 4 days for messages sent from the following types of computers:

 Computers running MSMQ 3.0 in workgroup mode.

-Clients running MSMQ 3.0 that belong to a completely new domain.
+Clients running MSMQ 3.0 that belong to a completely new Windows domain.